-The MHSAA has identified nine groups within the high school community that are responsible for conducting themselves in a sportsmanlike manner.
+The MHSAA has identified nine groups within the high school community that are responsible for conducting themselves in a True Sport manner.
 Following are expectations of each group.

 Expectations of Coaches

-- Always set a good example for participants and fans to follow, exemplifying the highest moral and ethical behavior.
+- Always set a good example for participants and fans to follow, exemplifying the True Sport Principles.

-- Instruct participants in proper sportsmanship expectations and demand that they make sportsmanship and ethics the No. 1 priority.
+- Instruct participants in proper True Sport expectations and demand that they make the True Sport Principles the No. 1 priority.

 - Respect judgment of officials, abide by rules of the event, and display no behavior that could incite fans.

-- Develop and enforce penalties for participants who do not abide by sportsmanship standards.
+- Develop and enforce penalties for participants who do not abide by the True Sport Principles.